ColOfAbRiX/the-road-to-fp/05_composition.md

 //   h: Int => Boolean
 ```

+To build familiarity with function composition you should focus of types because that's what will
+tell you what is possible.
+Have a look at their arguments types and return type to understand
+how they fit together.

 Scala, being a functional language and having functions as first class citizens, allows developers
 to use an additional notation to express functions called **point-free** notation.
 This is away of
 expressing functions that doesn't use variables and it works especially well in function composition